 Martha found that her husband drank too much, didn’t bathe enough, and embellished his stories.
 Still she made an effort to be a good hostess, partner, mother, and appreciator of his cats.

 As time passed and Martha pursued assignments in China and Europe, Hem felt rejected and their love declined.
 Hem began to rant and rail against Martha and to heap abuse on her.
 When they finally divorced, Martha was sad but relieved.
 No alimony for Martha.
 She went on to write and establish a successful career in her own right.
 She married in 1954 and divorced in 1963, living the balance of her life in London.
 She committed suicide at age 89 with a drug overdose after suffering from cancer and blind.

 In a couple weeks, I’ll be giving away three copies of the Hemingway cookbook.
 It is actually pretty great.
 There are not only recipes of Hemingway meals but stories and anecdotes related to the novels, stories, and Hem’s life.
 I really like the cook book.
 (Details to follow on how to win).

 Also, I’d love to have guest posters.
-The first to guest post gets one of the cook books.
+If you are the third to guest post, you get one of the cook books.
 You laugh, but it’s really great.
 You can write about anything.
 Review Gellhorn and Hemingway.
 Talk about his impact on you.
 Tell us what you hate. did you like Midnight in Paris?
 Please share!